Car care: 8 essential tips for looking after your vehicle

 -

-While the engine is warm, remove the dipstick and wipe it clean with a clean cloth or paper towel.
-Reinsert the dipstick – make sure it’s fully inserted, otherwise you'll get a false reading
+While the engine is warm, remove the dipstick and wipe it off with a clean cloth or paper towel, and reinsert the dipstick.
+Make sure the dipstick is fully inserted, otherwise you'll get a false reading

 -

 Remove the dipstick and check the oil level.
 It should be in between the low and high markings.
-If the oil level is low, top up your oil but first check the owner’s manual for the correct oil grade.
+If the level is low, top up your oil, but first check the owner’s manual for the correct oil specification.
 Don’t start the engine if there isn’t any oil on the dipstick!
 An engine with no oil can seize and be extremely expensive to fix

 3. Check your tyres